 Second last stanza.
 In this post we’re considering the twenty-first stanza - verses 161 to 168 prefixed in the Hebrew with the letter shin.
 These verses, from the ESV®1, interspersed with my comments are: 161.
 Princes persecute me without cause, but my heart stands in awe of your words.
 Persecution comes to all believers in some form or another.
 In the Psalmist’s case his pursuers wanted to kill him and destroy his reputation and legacy.

 Third last stanza.
 In this post we’re considering the twentieth stanza–verses 153 to 160 prefixed in the Hebrew with the letter resh.
 These verses, from the ESV®1, interspersed with my comments are: 153.
 Look on my affliction and deliver me, for I do not forget your law.
 Further prayers for relief–for ‘deliverance’ which is the Hebrew chalats (H2502).
 Its root meaning is to pull something off or strip something away.
+He is not seeking reinforcements or resilience, but instead the removal of the cause of the affliction.

 We’re closing in on the end of the Psalm.
 These reflections below are on the nineteenth stanza which covers verses 145 to 152.
 Each verse in the Hebrew begins with the letter qof.
 These verses, from the ESV®1, interspersed with my comments are: 145.
 With my whole heart I cry; answer me, O LORD!
 I will keep your statutes.
 This verse continues the dominating sub-theme of the Psalm seeking to be obedient in the face of pursuit and persecution.